jboodhun/git-sla/README.md

-This is a simple React App set up with:
+# Simple React Redux Boilerplate

+### Built with Webpack Babel and Gulp under the hood

+This is an experimental [React](http://google.com) boilerplate App that I use to spin my front-end environment when I am building new applications.

+Here's how it's set up:

 * Babel
 * Webpack